Employment bond: Poland

 Article 65 of Polish Constitution establishes a principle of freedom of work, which includes freedom to terminate employment relationship and prohibition of compulsory work.
 In consequence Polish Labor Code also prohibits to limit by any means employees statutory right to terminate the employment agreement.
 In Poland termination notice periods are defined by Labor Code and shall not be modified by parties' stipulations in the employment contract.
 In particular it is prohibited to introduce financial penalties for terminating the employment contract.

 There is one exception provided in article 103(5) of Polish Labor Code that allows by means of special training contract to impose on the employee an obligation to work for the particular employer for the period not exceeding 3 years.
 This is allowed only when the employer invests in training or education of the employee.
 In the event of early termination by the employee, the employer may demand payment of compensation that shall be decreased proportionally to the period that remains until the end of the agreed period of work commitment.

 United States

 Demands for specific performance in personal services contracts (i.e. to remain in employment) are generally unenforceable under the Thirteenth Amendment to the United States Constitution.
 However, whether damages can become payable under these contracts varies by industry and industry-specific circumstances.
 For example, in the music industry, an agreement to work for a specific record label may be enforceable and result in the awarding of damages; though this is not often an employment agreement, it is a personal services agreement and specific performance is unavailable as a remedy due to the Thirteenth Amendment.

+Training Repayment Agreement Provisions

+An investigation in 2023 found that TRAP clauses (that is, training-repayment-agreement provisions), which stipulate that the cost of on-the-job training will be borne by the employee, have become much more common in the United States than they were in previous decades.
+Employees are made to pay a fee for leaving sooner than agreed, nominally to recoup the employer's training and recruiting costs, although in some cases the fees have been challenged as being punitively high.
+In July 2024, the IT staffing agency Smoothstack was sued by the United States Department of Labor for its use of TRAP agreements described as "modern-day indentured servitude."
+Even when unenforcable, TRAP contracts can have a chilling effect.